 For more information, please visit the Community Action Partnership.

-Community Action was born with the enactment of the Economic Opportunity Act (EOA) of 1964.
+Community Action was born with the enactment of the Economic Opportunity Act (EOA) of 1964 by President Lyndon B. Johnson.
 The ambitious purpose of this statute was to eliminate the causes and consequences of poverty in the United States.
 The Act established a federal Office of Economic Opportunity, formed state Economic Opportunity Offices, and created new community-based organizations called Community Action Agencies (CAAs).

 From the start, CAAs were expected to act as laboratories for innovative methods of eliminating causes of poverty, causes that neither private efforts, post-war economic growth, nor the public programs initiated before and after World War II had been able to eliminate.
 CAAs succeeded dramatically in this role.
 For example, it is in the Community Services Network that the Head Start program was developed, refined, and shared with other institutions.
 Today, CAAs remain the single largest delivery system for Head Start programs.
 Legal services, the Community Food and Nutrition Program, Foster Grandparents, and National Youth Sports are just a few of the successful programs that began in the Community Services Network.
 Between 1964 and 1980 Governors and Congress regularly adapted pilot programs from CAAs to become nationwide programs.
 Among the largest of these programs were the energy crisis assistance programs and pilot energy conservation programs in several New England and Midwestern states.
 In the mid-1970s these became national programs, now known respectively as the Low Income Home Energy Assistance Program (LIHEAP) and the Department of Energy's Weatherization Assistance Program (DOE/WAP).
 In 1981, President Reagan reduced the federal government's role by consolidating many domestic social programs into block grants to the States.
 The Community Services Block Grant (CSBG) was one of six block grant programs created under the Omnibus Budget Reconciliation Act of 1981.